-Specialist Knowledge for Teaching Mathematics - Secondary (Non-specialists)
+*NOW RECRUITING* Specialist Knowledge for Teaching Mathematics - Secondary non-specialist

-This project is designed to support non-specialist teachers teaching maths in a secondary school in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.
+This programme is designed to support non-specialist teachers teaching maths in secondary schools.
+It aims to develop their specialist knowledge for teaching mathematics, enabling them to understand, teach and support pupils in maths in the classroom.